 2. Calculate the daily cost of your debts

 The annual interest rate on your debts only tells part of the story when it comes to the cost of your debt.
-For every debt you have, you should have a firm understanding of how the interest builds up on the outstanding balance, on a daily basis and frequency at which it is billed.
+For every debt you have, you should have a firm understanding of how the interest builds up on the outstanding balance.
+Calculate this on a daily basis and for the frequency at which it is billed.

-For a $10,000 student loan at a fixed annual interest rate of 10%, that is in deferment for 180 days, for example, the daily interest that accrues is $2.74.
-By the end of a 180-day period, the interest will amount to $493.15 and can be added to the principal balance if it’s not paid before the deferment period ends, though the process of capitalization.
+For a $10,000 student loan at a fixed annual interest rate of 10%, that’s in deferment for 180 days, for example, the daily interest that accrues is $2.74.
+By the end of a 180-day period, the interest will amount to $493.15.
+This amount can be added to the principal balance if it’s not paid before the deferment period ends, through the process of capitalization.

-Understanding these costs will also help your account for which debt payoff method will get you out of debt faster.
+Understanding these costs will also help you decide which debt payoff strategy will get you out of debt faster.

 3. Choose one priority debt to start

 Once you have budgeted for your minimum debt payments, and you fully understand how the daily interest costs on those debts work, choose one priority debt to start making extra payments on.
-Do this by identifying the debt that annoys you the most and throws as many extra payments towards it, as often as possible, until it’s paid off.
+Do this by identifying the debt that annoys you the most.
+Then, throw as many extra payments toward it, as often as possible, until it’s paid off.

-After that first debt payoff win, review your remaining debts and consider the next most annoying or the most costly debt, and tackle.
-Then, repeat the process keep going until the debt is all gone.
+After that first debt payoff win, review your remaining debts and consider the next most annoying or most costly debt, and tackle it.
+Then, repeat the process until your debt is gone.